-Some funding is available to support Slavic students studying abroad through the Irwin and Vivian M. Weil Travel and Language Study Grant for undergraduate and graduate studies.
-To apply for this grant, students should complete and submit this application to the department, along with a budget and proof of acceptance into a language study program (or presentation at a conference).
-Applications will be reviewed on a rolling basis.
+Thanks to the generosity of Brad and Karen Radulovacki (the Radulovacki Slavic Studies Fund) and Professor Emeritus Irwin Weil (The Irwin and Vivian M. Weil Fund), the Department of Slavic Languages and Literatures is able to provide support for students studying in Russia or Eastern Europe during the summer months or during the regular academic year.
+To apply for a grant, students should complete and submit this application to the department, along with a budget and proof of acceptance into a language or culture study program (or presentation at a conference).

 Questions?
 Please contact Prof. Martina Kerlova at: firstname.lastname@example.org